 I was never a fussy eater as a child, but on the rare occasion I’d hesitate over a Brussels sprout I’d be treated to that set piece of Irish parenting many of you will recognise: “Eat your dinner – children are starving in Africa”.
 To my six-year-old mind, Africa was a faraway pit of mass starvation.
-As kids we competed to fill our Trocáire boxes with loose change every lent, and later harangued the neighbours for sponsorship after bravely signing up for a 24-hour fast.
+As kids we competed to fill our Trocáire boxes with loose change every lent, and later harangued the neighbours for sponsorship after (bravely, we thought) signing up for a 24-hour fast.
 Still, every year emaciated children too weak to brush the flies from their faces gazed listlessly out of our TV screens during the ad breaks.
 Hunger was going nowhere.

 As I came to appreciate the joy I derive from food – eating, growing, cooking, sharing – it occurred to me that hunger had only ever been a theoretical concept.
 I knew nothing about what it really meant to be hungry.
 And given the constant abundance in my fridge and at the supermarket, I began to wonder at the constant deprivation in these places I had never been.

 My growing disquiet – along with a lifelong passion for the environment – eventually led to me pursue a degree in food security, and later to work in food security research.
 For anyone wondering if they might need a padlock for their fridge (!), here’s a nifty definition: food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
 To my mind, having enough food to eat is a fundamental human right.
 I wanted to understand why, in our world of plenty, nearly 800 million people are hungry.
 I wanted to know what could be done about it.